 Proof mark on a West German P220 frame

-…which in turn is based on the district of Schaumburg’s coat of arms:Charter arms serial numbers by year 3
+…which in turn is based on the district of Schaumburg’s coat of arms:Coat of arms of Schaumburg

 Underneath the Kiel Nesselblatt (though the order of the marks is not important), we find the image of an eagle with the letter “N” underneath.
 Some incorrectly believe that the eagle mark is a remnant of Nazi-era Germany, particularly since Germany’s firearms proof mark was a previously crown, and was changed to an eagle in 1939.